 - Right-click the model in its toolbox and select Properties.

-- If the model is open in ModelBuilder, click Properties in the ModelBuilder ribbon tab.
+- If the model is open in ModelBuilder, click Properties in the ModelBuilder > Model ribbon tab.

 Repair a broken model

-When a model displays with a broken icon it means the model cannot find or use one or more of the tools within the model.
-These are some common causes of this problem:
+Models can become broken if the model cannot find or use one or more of the tools within the model.
+Below are some common causes of this problem:

-- The toolbox containing the tool was moved, renamed, or deleted.
+- The toolbox containing a tool inside the model was moved, renamed, or deleted.

 Typically, the tools within the model that cause this type of problem are custom script and model tools rather than system tools that are installed with ArcGIS.
 Custom script or model tools can be renamed, moved to a different toolbox, or have their parameters modified, causing the models that use the tool to break.